 Our window of a twin pregnancy feels shorter on both ends and crammed with tons of things to do in the middle.
 Whatever time we have during pregnancy can feel crazy and chaotic.
 We’re barely wondering how to survive with twins while dealing with the actual steps to getting ready for them.

 Rather than scrambling to discover what I needed to do and when, I wrote it all down and ticked them off as I got them done.
 If anything new came up, I simply added it to the list to make sure I didn’t lose sight of it.

 Keeping all this information in your head feels stressful.
 It can make what should be a straightforward timeline of tasks seem like an impossibility.
 Plus, you’re less likely to forget something you told yourself to do when you have it written down.

 And perhaps most importantly, referring to a checklist like the one below helps you avoid overlooking something you need to do but hadn’t considered.
 Checklists are a fantastic gauge of whether you’re on track with preparing for twins.

 I’ve learned a lot about time management and organization, especially as a mom to twins.
 I know through reading books about psychology and behavior that we’re more likely to follow through when we write those tasks down.

 I also know we’re more confident and reassured when these tasks are out of our heads and written on paper.

 Convinced?
 Take a look at my Preparing for Twins Checklist to make sure you’re on track with what you need to do:

-Bonus: I made the following checklist as a printable PDF you can download and keep as a timeline!
-Get it below for a convenient way to keep track of everything you need to do:
+Bonus: I made the following checklist as a printable PDF you can download—at no cost to you—and keep as a timeline!
+Join my newsletter and get it below for a convenient way to keep track of everything you need to do: